ItsFadinG/ItsFadinG.github.io/_posts/2021-06-25-Active-Directory-Basics.md

-## AD Polices
+## **AD Polices**

 Policies are a very big part of Active Directory, they dictate how the server operates and what rules it will and will not follow.
 You can think of domain policies like domain groups, except instead of permissions they contain rules, and instead of only applying to a group of users, the policies apply to a domain as a whole.
 They simply act as a rulebook for Active Directory that a domain admin can modify and alter as they deem necessary to keep the network running smoothly and securely.
 Along with the very long list of default domain policies, domain admins can choose to add in their own policies not already on the domain controller, for example: if you wanted to disable windows defender across all machines on the domain you could create a new group policy object to disable Windows Defender.
 The options for domain policies are almost endless and are a big factor for attackers when enumerating an Active Directory network.

--   **Disable Windows Defender** - Disables windows defender across all machine on the domain.
+-   **Disable Windows Defender:** - Disables windows defender across all machine on the domain.

--   **Digitally Sign Communication (Always)** - Can disable or enable SMB signing on the domain controller.
+-   **Digitally Sign Communication (Always):** - Can disable or enable SMB signing on the domain controller.

-## Access Control List (ACL)
+## **Access Control List (ACL)**

 **An access control list (ACL)** is a list of access control entries (**ACE**).
 Each **ACE** in an ACL identifies a trustee and specifies the access rights allowed, denied, or audited for that trustee.
 The security descriptor for a securable object can contain two types of ACLs: a DACL and a SACL.

-### DACL
+### **DACL**

-**A discretionary access control list (DACL)** identifies the trustees that are allowed or denied access to a securable object.
+**A discretionary access control list (DACL):** identifies the trustees that are allowed or denied access to a securable object.
 When a process tries to access a securable object, the system checks the ACEs in the object's DACL to determine whether to grant access to it.
 If the object does not have a DACL, the system grants full access to everyone.
 If the object's DACL has no ACEs, the system denies all attempts to access the object because the DACL does not allow any access rights.
 The system checks the ACEs in sequence until it finds one or more ACEs that allow all the requested access rights, or until any of the requested access rights are denied.
 For more information, see How DACLs Control Access to an Object.
 For information about how to properly create a DACL, see Creating a DACL.

-### SACL
+### **SACL**

-**A system access control list (SACL)** enables administrators to log attempts to access a secured object.
+**A system access control list (SACL):** enables administrators to log attempts to access a secured object.
 Each ACE specifies the types of access attempts by a specified trustee that cause the system to generate a record in the security event log.
 An ACE in a SACL can generate audit records when an access attempt fails, when it succeeds, or both.
 For more information about SACLs, see Audit Generation and SACL Access Right.